jeju5/management/cs/aws/aws_developer.md

   * "time ordered stream of item-level modification" (insert/update/delete)
   * logs are stored encrypted and for 24hrs.
   * only accessible thru dedicated dynamodb api endpoint.
-  * can be used as a datasource for Lambda function
+  * can be used as a trigger for Lambda function
+  * Kinesis Adapter is more suitable for handling these streams (than Lambda)
   * capture a time-ordered sequence of all the activity which occurs on your DynamoDB table – e.g. insert, update, delete.

 * DynamoDB Streams & StreamSpecification configuration